MicrosoftDocs/dynamics-365-fraud-protection/content/risk-support.md

 **To delete a list entry:**

-- Edit the payment instrument or user status and click **Remove**.
+- Select the payment instrument or user status and click **Remove**.

 ## Unblock a customer

 After you have reviewed a transaction and determined a course of action, return to the **Accounts** page to resolve the customer's support issue.
 On the **Accounts** page, you can add a customer or payment instrument to the **Safe list**, the **Watch list**, or the **Block list**.
 By default, DFP accepts users on the **Safe list** and rejects users on the **Block list**.

-**To update a rule:**
+**To update a customer's status:**

 1. Open the **Rules** management page and edit the **Default Support Rule**.

     You can also create a rule to identify a course of action for users with a status of **Watch**.

-2. Click the **Edit** icon next to the status of your user or payment instrument, and then select the reason for your choice.
+2. Click the **Edit** icon next to the status of your user or payment instrument, and then select the reason for your change.